 Emergency contact list.
 A relative of mine received food poisoning on a recent trip to a tropical island.
 To their surprise, the bill came out to $500 for a simple doctor’s visit at the resort.
 Anytime I travel I always make sure to research the local hospitals, doctors’ offices, and pharmacies.
 In case of an emergency, I like to be prepared and understand exactly what my insurance covers.

 Alcohol-free, anti-bacterial wipes, or spray.
 Germs, viruses, and fungi are everywhere.
 It’s best to reduce your chances of getting sick by carrying some with you.
-The alcohol-free tends to be easier on my sensitive skin, so I recommend this type if you suffer from harsh chemicals.
+The alcohol-free tends to be easier on my sensitive skin, so I recommend this type if your skin suffers from harsh chemicals.

 Reusable water bottle.
 You’d be surprised how much money you can spend constantly purchasing bottled water.
 I’ve always found it's best to purchase gallon water from the store, then transfer it into your reusable bottles.
 It will save you a lot of money and keep you hydrated throughout the day.